 We are calling on scholars, media makers, public historians, artists, designers, technologists, and social justice activists to submit a session proposal for the Our (Digital) Humanity: Storytelling, Media Organizing and Social Justice conference in Bethlehem, Pennsylvania April 20-22, 2018.

 Submit your session online by filling out this form.
-The deadline is November 15, 2017.
+The deadline has been extended to November 26.

 Sessions may be proposed under one of the conference’s six tracks.
 A track is a series of sessions connected by a shared theme; in this case,

 - Our Voices, Our Stories, Our Valley (pertaining to the Lehigh Valley)

 - How-to Workshops & Trainings

 You may also propose a lunch caucus for Saturday, April 21st 12:30-1:30.
 These are informal self-organized meetups for groups or individuals with common interests.
 We can help you find a space for your caucus group but lunch will not be provided.

 - A clear connection to at least one of the conference themes: digital humanities, media-based organizing, storytelling and social justice.
 The Allied Media Projects defines “Media-based organizing” as “any collaborative process that uses media, art, or technology to address the roots of problems and advance holistic solutions towards a more just and creative world.”